Shadowfiend/ensime/README.md

     vim-addon-completion
     vim-addon-json-encoding

+  I recommend using vim-addon-manager to install ensime and its dependencies.
+  (Follow its documentation - or contact Marc Weber if you have any issues).

-  I recommend using vim-addon-manager to install them.
-You can find the source locations here: http://github.com/MarcWeber/vim-addon-manager-known-repositories/raw/master/plugin/vim-addon-manager-known-repositories.vim Many thanks to the main author Aemon Cannon who always assisted this process.
+  You can find the source locations here if you want to install them manually: http://github.com/MarcWeber/vim-addon-manager-known-repositories/raw/master/plugin/vim-addon-manager-known-repositories.vim Many thanks to the main author Aemon Cannon who always assisted this process.

+  Additionally you have to run sbt dist (in the ensime directory) and compile the .c app in C/ in vim-addon-async.